8 Best Renters Insurance Companies in Tennessee of 2023

 State Farm’s average rate is $132 per year or $11 per month.

 This is based on quotes from different ZIP codes in Tennessee for a policy with $20,000 in personal property damage, $100,000 in liability insurance, and a $500 deductible.

 These include Memphis, Knoxville, Columbia, Bristol, and several more.

 One of many benefits that State Farm has to offer is that the insurer takes inflation into account and, as such, automatically increases the amount of your coverage on your personal items as inflation changes the cost of living.

-This comes basic in State Farm’s standard policy and which you must pay extra for with other insurers.
+This comes in State Farm’s standard policy, which you must pay extra for with other insurers.

 In addition, another coverage that comes standard is business property coverage.
 This provides coverage for property used for a business, such as your computer and printer or business materials.

 Read a full State Farm renters insurance review.